Lens mount: OM Bayonet

 This this site already covered the origins of Olympus and their OM series thoroughly.
 TL:DR, Nikon was already dominating the professional SLR market with their F series in the 70's.
 They were big, heavy, modular cameras that often prioritized durability over versatility.
 Olympus' OM system aimed to carve out a section of this existing market with compact, lightweight system components and advanced metering.
 The OM-2 added improved dual metering via blue silicon cells and an option for aperture-priority mode, while retaining the tiny form factor of the original OM-1.
 The lenses offered are still unrivaled in size and weight, with the kit f/1.8 50mm lens measuring only 4cm long.
 With the arms race to shrink body sizes kicked off by Olympus, the rapid development of semiconductors in the 80's would really accelerate this trend in the market.
 Later cameras like the Pentax ME Super would surpass the OM1/2 in size and weight, and even Nikon famous for their "a generation-behind" offerings would release consumer cameras with the FE/FM.

 So what type of role does this camera fill?
 Still going back and forth but I think I'm going to jump on the OM system as my main SLR.
 There's no advantage to carrying a larger, heavier camera when sticking to shorter focal lengths, and despite the FE2/FM2's capabilities, they just didn't appeal to my eyes.
-Although the chunky looks of the F2 and Topcon Super D gets me hot and bothered in an irrational way, like a closeted fetish about knees.
+Although the chunky looks of the F2 and Topcon Super D gets me hot and bothered in an irrational way, like a closeted lust for knees.

 The OM system came with a ton of options like winders and data backs.
 Today availability is spotty but spares parts are still circulating at reasonable prices.
 One aspect I do wish Olympus brought was a detatchable prism for a waist-level finder, but that would've added to the cameras' diminutive size.
 As the system wasn't widely recognized by professional photographers relative to the Nikon F series, hype is low.
 While F2's and FM2's easily exceed $150 in 2020, I picked up this OM-2 for less than $50.
 Used lenses are around the same price as Nikon/Canon, with exceptions like the mythical 40mm f2 pancake lens and 100mm f2.
 The OM-4ti too, being the last iteration in the OM series before Olympus' complete transition into digital, still commands high prices.
 As it was only discontinued in 2002 with an MSRP of $1200, bodies regularly sell for around $200.
 Still pennies compared to the change vaccum that is digital cameras.
 Extensive CLA's are only about $50, too.